29 Jun 2024 — 25 Aug 2024

 The artistic practice of Maartje Korstanje (Goes, 1982) is driven by a strong awareness of the finiteness of life and her engagement with this awareness.
 Korstanje’ s work focuses on the tension between growth and decay, both in the natural world and in the artificial, but mainly in the borderland where the two worlds meet.
 Intuition and imagination are significant motivators in this creative body of work.
 Although Korstanje works with a variety of materials, cardboard is a fixed base which she constantly seeks to re-explore.
 Korstanje studied at the Academy for Art and Design St. Joost (Breda) and the Sandberg Institute (Amsterdam).
 She was one of the winners of the Prix de Rome in 2007 and was nominated for the Volkskrant Visual Arts Prize in 2014.
 She also participated in several residency programs and her work has been presented at Kunstmuseum Den Haag, ISCP New York and Gyeonggi Museum of Contemporary Ceramic Art in Korea, among others.

 Anouk Kruithof (Dordrecht, 1981) is a trans-disciplinarian who engages in various digital and analog practices.
 Her works depict the transience and the chaos of this world by addressing urgent social issues and speaking to these from personal experience.
 In doing so, Kruithof aims to lay bare the sensitivities of the current Zeitgeist.
 Kruithof has previously held solo exhibitions at Foam Amsterdam, Centro de la Imagen Mexico City and Stedelijk Museum Amsterdam.
 Her work has also been included in the collections of SFMoMA (San Francisco), Museum Folkwang (Essen) and Museum Voorlinden (Wassenaar).
-Kruithof was selected for The Gallery of Honour of Dutch photography at Nederlands Fotomuseum in 2021, and her most renowned project Universal Tongue was exhibited in at various museum internationally.
+Kruithof was selected for The Gallery of Honour of Dutch photography at Nederlands Fotomuseum in 2021, and her most renowned project Universal Tongue was exhibited at various museums internationally.

 Birthe Leemeijer (Amsterdam, 1972) lives in Heemstede.
 She studied at the Rietveld Academy and the Sandberg Institute and furthermore completed a training in horticulture.
 For her, working in open space is the ideal condition to question the meaning of art and its place in the world.
 In order to realize this, she enters into collaboration with different parties and stakeholders who help give the project content and form.
 The presence or absence of other life forms (plants, animals) and the value we ascribe to them plays an increasingly important role therein.
 Works that Leemeijer has realized include a Reserve for Loneliness in Almere, the IJsfontein in Dokkum, and L’Essence de Mastenbroek.
 The latter is a perfume, the result of a search for the essence of the polder Mastenbroek.
 The scent, a liquid landscape, finds its way to all kinds of exhibitions around the world through a secret pipe system, such as an installation in the Dutch pavilion at the World Expo in Dubai in 2021 and soon in the Museum Krona in Uden.
 In 1996, was awarded the Prix de Rome prize for Art in Public Space.